Xceptance/xlt-documentation/content/en/load-testing/Manual/320-test-evaluation.md

 ### Page Load Timings

-The Page Load Timings section offers a deeper insight into the page loading performance of real browsers.
+The Page Load Timings section offers deeper insight into the page loading performance of real browsers.
 During a page load, a browser typically goes through different phases and reaches different states.
-This section outlines what time it took to reach a certain state.
+This section outlines the time it took to reach a certain state.
 The timings listed here include primarily page load timings, but since the _perceived_ page loading performance is often influenced by how fast something is displayed on the page, paint timings are listed here as well.

 {{% note notitle %}}These timings will be recorded only when using `XltChromeDriver` or `XltFirefoxDriver` to run the browser.
 These are special WebDriver implementations that install an extension into the browser which is able to gather all the timings and report them to XLT.{{% /note %}}